ppy/osu-wiki/news/2021-06-15-project-loved-june-2021.md

 208 BPM, 1:58 | 4.94★, 5.47★, 5.99★\
 *description written by [Penguinosity](https://osu.ppy.sh/users/10235296)*

-IT'S JUST ONE OF THOSE WAVES, where the Loved team decides to get a bunch of absolute hood classics out for the players. *Break* over here needs no introduction as we're sure everybody is more than familiar with it, and really the bottom line is that this chart, \*Ahem\*, "gives absolutely no fucks" much like the song it's representing.
+IT'S JUST ONE OF THOSE WAVES, where the Loved team decides to get a bunch of absolute hood classics out for the players.

+*Break* over here needs no introduction as we're sure everybody is more than familiar with it, and really the bottom line is that this chart, \*ahem\*, "gives absolutely no fucks" much like the song it's representing.
 There's a reason why the map is so infamous, as this is a constant onslaught of 130 BPM heavy chordjacks with a lot of quads mixed in.

-Also there are a number of funny gluts and graces to be found whether in or outside of these dense jack sections too which can be pretty tricky to manage.
+Also, there are a number of funny gluts and graces to be found whether in or outside of these dense jack sections too which can be pretty tricky to manage.
 The cherry on top however, is the fact that the rates provided span from 0.8x speed, all the way to 1.3x.
 Some may argue the morality of uprating patterns like these up to 169 BPM, but I can at least say that I don't think beary was trying to kill people with this.
-They at least made sure that there were a few....*break* sections throughout the map.
-Alright that's probably enough out of me, go ahead and vote please.
+They at least made sure that there were a few... *break* sections throughout the map.
+Alright, that's probably enough out of me, go ahead and vote please.

 [![](/wiki/shared/news/2021-06-15-project-loved-june-2021/545035.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})